PacktPublishing/Angular-Cookbook/README.md

 ## Get to Know the Author
 **Muhammed Ahsan Ayaz**
-is a Google Developer Expert in Angular and a Senior Software Engineer at Klarna.
-He has developed several web apps and hybrid mobile applications over six years and has expertise in JavaScript, Angular, Ionic, Node.js, and web technologies.
-He has contributed to several open-source projects, including Angular CLI and Ionic Core.
+is a Google Developer Expert in Angular and a software architect at Syncron.
+He has taught programming worldwide for the past 8 years through articles, video content, one-to-one mentoring, and tech talks at different global conferences.
+He has developed several libraries and plugins used by hundreds of thousands of developers, including ngx-device-detector, which has over 5 million installs and over 2,000 GitHub projects using it.
+He blogs at https://ahsanayaz.com and has a YouTube channel at https://ahsanayaz.com/youtube, where he regularly uploads video tutorials related to web and mobile app development.
+Apart from programming, Ahsan likes to travel and play multiplayer video games.
+He lives in Sweden with his wife.